-Participants will have three minutes to present their work using one slide about what they are working on and why it is important to the field of research of bone biology, bone regeneration, fracture repair, trauma or related.
-Following each three-minute presentation, two minutes are allowed for one question from the audience or judges.
+The ORS ISFR 2025 3-Minute Research Pitch Competition happened on Wednesday, June 25, 2025 live via Zoom.
+Nine finalists had three minutes to present their work using one slide about what they are working on and why it is important to the field of research of bone biology, bone regeneration, fracture repair, trauma or related.
+Following each three-minute presentation, two minutes were allowed for one question from the audience or judges.
+The pitch competition winner was awarded $500.

 About the Pitch Competition